nnhjy/julia-introduction/README.md

 We recommend that you install Julia on you own laptop or work computer.
 This way it is easy to continue using Julia after the course.

 First, [download the current release of Julia](http://julialang.org/downloads/).
-For more details see [Julia's own installation instructions.](https://julialang.org/downloads/platform/).
+For more details see [Julia's own installation instructions](https://julialang.org/downloads/platform/).

 **Windows**: Run the installer.
 Then open the Julia application (double-click on it); a window with a julia> prompt will appear.

+If you want to use WSL, check the instructions at the end.

 **MacOS**: Open the dmg file and dragg the Julia app `Applications`.
 Run the application and a window with a julia> prompt will appear.